-Recreational lingcod harvest is estimated in numbers of fish.
-Estimates of the 2009 harvest are not yet available from the statewide mail survey, but in 2008 an estimated 11,899 lingcod were harvested in Southeast Alaska while 24,708 lingcod were taken in Southcentral Alaska.
-The average estimated annual harvest for the most recent five-year period (2004-2008) was 16,526 fish in Southeast Alaska and 19,812 fish in Southcentral Alaska.
+Recreational lingcod harvest estimates for 2010 are not yet available from the statewide mail survey, but in 2009 an estimated 9,299 lingcod were harvested in Southeast Alaska while 22,877 lingcod were taken in Southcentral Alaska.
+The average estimated annual harvest for the most recent five-year period (2005-2009) was 15,173 fish in Southeast Alaska and 21,416 fish in Southcentral Alaska.